ricklon/johnnyfivelab/README.md

 ###Install packages
 Packages are libraries that are available to any node.js application.
 It makes sharing code, dependencies, libraries, and keeping track of versions of libraries automatic.

-npm install package_name //installs packages npm remove package_name //removes the packages npm update // upgrades the packages
+npm install package_name --save //installs packages npm remove package_name //removes the packages npm update // upgrades the packages